gammasim/workflows/README.md

 - workflows for setting and validation of parameters are in [./workflows](./workflows).
 - command line tools used in these workflows and calling simtools applications are in [./workflows/tools](./workflows/tools).
+- input and generated data is validated using schemas located in [./schemas](./schemas).

 ## Getting started